-Jennifer co-authored the program's Parent Guide and Student Workbook, which are widely used, both with the Think First & Stay Safe™ and independently.
-Since 1985, over 5 million copies of the Think First & Stay Safe™ Parent Guide have been distributed through schools & child serving organizations, law enforcement agencies, faith-based organizations, military bases, civic organizations, government agencies and television stations/corporate sponsors.
+Jennifer co-authored the program's Parent Guide and Student Personal Safety Workbook, which are widely used, both with the Think First & Stay Safe™ and independently.
+Since 1985, over 6 million copies of the Think First & Stay Safe™ Parent Guide have been distributed through schools & child serving organizations, law enforcement agencies, faith-based organizations, military bases, civic organizations, government agencies and television stations/corporate sponsors.

-Recognizing the power of television and peer teaching, Jennifer co-developed the Teen Lures TV Newscast School Program in 2008.
-She co-authored a corresponding parent handbook, Let's Talk Teens, collaborating with national organizations including RAINN, American Foundation for Suicide Prevention, TeenCentral.net, Nat'l Center for Victims of Crime, Love is Respect, National Center for Missing & Exploited Children, Privacy Rights and Wired Safety.
+Recognizing the power of television and peer teaching, Jennifer co-developed the Teen Lures™ TV Newscast School Program in 2008.
+She co-authored a corresponding parent-teen handbook, Let's Talk Teens, collaborating with national organizations including RAINN, American Foundation for Suicide Prevention, TeenCentral.net, Nat'l Center for Victims of Crime, Love is Respect, National Center for Missing & Exploited Children, Privacy Rights and Wired Safety.

-In 2006, she won an Emmy Award (Outstanding Achievement for Informational Programs: Public Affairs/Current Affairs - Single Program) for her work as co-producer on the televised town hall meeting, "Smart Choices, Safe Kids: A Child Lures Prevention Town Hall Meeting," which was broadcast on NBC's WMAQ-TV Chicago and statewide throughout Illinois -- in conjunction with statewide airing of the Child Lures Television News Series, reaching millions of television viewers.
+In 2006, she won an Emmy Award (Outstanding Achievement for Informational Programs: Public Affairs/Current Affairs - Single Program) for her work as co-producer on the televised town hall meeting, "Smart Choices, Safe Kids: A Child Lures Prevention Town Hall Meeting," which was broadcast on NBC's WMAQ-TV Chicago and statewide throughout Illinois -- in conjunction with statewide airing of the Child Lures Prevention Television News Series, reaching millions of television viewers.
 Jennifer has also been instrumental in coordinating broadcast of the Child Lures Television News Series on network stations in over 70 ADI TV markets throughout the United States.
 In 2009, South Korea's Educational Broadcast System (EBS) turned to Child Lures Prevention to help produce a successful 3-part Educational Documentary on keeping Korea's children safe, which was viewed by millions of families throughout South Korea.